ibm-cloud-docs/assistant/deploy-web-chat.md

 1.  **Optional**: Customize the chat.
 You can make the following changes:

     - **Public assistant name**.
 Name by which the assistant is known to users.
 This name is displayed in the header of the chat window.
 The name can be up to 18 characters in length.
-    - **Font family**.
-List one or more font styles that you want applied to the text that is displayed in the chat window.
-Separate multiple font names with commas.
-The first font family in the list is used unless the web page does not support it, in which case the next font family in the list is used.
-Surround font family names that include spaces with single quotation marks.
-For example, `Georgia,'Helvetica Neue'`.

-      If you don't specify a font, these fonts are used: `IBMPlexSans, Arial, Helvetica, sans-serif`.

     - **Primary color**.
 Sets the color of the Web Chat header.